AnoopAlias/AUTOM8N/docs/index.rst

 .. image:: Xtendweb_banner.jpg

 XtendWeb is the worlds easiest and scalable nginX deployment tool that seemlessly plugs into your cPanel/WHM powered server .The result - you get a faster reliable webstack and can deploy your web applications to multiple web servers which are DNS load-balanced .

 XtendWeb is free and Open Source with commercial support and customization service provided by the developers 24x7

-.. tip:: XtendWeb is tuned for speedy config generation and effecient high performance web server working
+.. note:: XtendWeb is tuned for speedy config generation and effecient high performance web server working

 Features
 ---------